 The repercussions of sexual violence are complex and long-lasting.

-Their writing will be expanded upon through research, interviews with people affected by the issues, and improvisations with actors and performers.
+The project will be expanded upon through research, interviews with people affected by the issues, and improvisations with actors.
 The transmedia approach utilises various media to tell different aspects of a story, and this project will incorporate performative elements, multi-channel film installations, augmented reality and online content including social media channels.

 In the past few years, the debate around sexual violence has become prominent but also polarised.
 High profile cases have been prioritised and sensationalised while other aspects of sexual violence, including the intersections of race and class, disabled people’s experiences and male rape, remain obscure or even taboo.
 And the backlash against the limited progress won and openness gained is well underway.